16pa1a0594/neighbourhood-5/README.md

 ## Neighbourhood Map
-This single page application shows a map of list of temples.
-This app is built for a Neighbourhood map project which is a part of the Full stack Web Development Nanodegree at Udacity.
+This single page application shows a map of list of temples. this project is a application of full stack web development course at udacity

-## Libraries, frameworks and APIs used
+## Frameworks and api's:
 1. Knockout JS
 2. Google Maps
 3. Foursquare
 4. Fontawesome
 5. JQuery

-## Project Requirements / Features
+## Project Requirements and its features

 * Display map markers identifying at least 7 locations that you are interested in within chosen neighborhood.
 Your app displays those locations by default when the page is loaded.
 * Implement a list view of the set of locations.